jasonmccreary/git-exercises/README.md

 For this exercise, create a repository which stores a text file with the [10-day Weather Forecast](https://weather.com/tenday) for your local area.
 While completing this exercise, log each of your Git commands for review at the end of the exercise.

-To exercise each of the Git commands, complete the following steps. **Don't forget to track each Git commands you run** in the `command.log`.
+To exercise each of the Git commands, complete the following steps. **Don't forget to track each Git command you run** in the `command.log`.

 1. Create a new Git repository called weather-forecast.
 2. Create a `command.log` file for tracking the Git commands.